0X90SE/0X90SE.github.io/_posts/2021-06-24-build-ghidra-10-and-binexport.md

 - Tools
 ---

 Ghidra 10 has now been released.
 I've been reloading the Ghidra Github almost every day now in order to get my hands on the release.
-However, since a few weeks I've been playing around with the source and the Beta 10, building it from scratch gaining insight into the build process and thought I'd share them with you guys as I know there are a lot of beginners out there that really want to level-up their skills.
+However, since a few weeks I've been playing around with the source and the Beta 10, building Ghidra from scratch gaining insight into the build process and thought I'd share them with you guys as I know there are a lot of beginners out there that really want to level-up their skills.

 ## Prerequisites

 Do note that this guide is Fedora centric.
 However these packages are usually available in Debian/Ubuntu using the same or similar package names.
 Use `apt search` to find the packages needed.
 Prepping and building Ghidra for Eclipse development is also out of scope of this guide.

-I know that you may have some, perhaps most or even all packages below installed.
-Even so, they are needed in the various steps in this guide.
+I also know that you may have some, perhaps most or even all packages below installed.
+Even if so, they are needed in the various steps in this guide.

 ```
 sudo dnf install java-11-openjdk git wget unzip